KArbeRes/MagentaA11yV2/public/content/documentation/web/component/autocomplete.md

 2. Desktop screenreader

    - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND I use the tab key to move focus to the text input
-      - I HEAR Its purpose is clear
+      - I HEAR its purpose is clear
       - I HEAR it identifies itself as a select, popup, menu/submenu, listbox or combobox
       - I HEAR its label is read and selected options are read
       - I HEAR it indicates the value of the text input